 What is the application process?

-The application process consists of three steps: (i) the candidate must select and be selected by a host laboratory, keeping in mind that each advisor can present only one candidate. ; (ii) applications are filled out by the candidate together with the host laboratory and are submitted by host laboratories.
+The application process consists of three steps: (i) the candidate must select and be selected by a host laboratory, keeping in mind that each advisor can present only one candidate. ; (ii) applications are filled out by the candidate together with the host laboratory and are uploaded in the PPU dedicated platform (link available in the Current call section at the opening of the call).
 Applications are evaluated by an Admissions committee that selects candidates for an interview at the Institut Pasteur; (iii) these candidates are invited for a four-day interview on the Institut Pasteur campus and present their past and future works to the Admissions committee (see the details in application information).

 When does the application process begin?

-The application period starts in early September.
+The application period starts in mid-September.
 Prospective students are free to contact the lab (s) they are interested in at any time before the application period opens.

 When is the application deadline?